Dimillian/DMRESTRequest-objc/readme.md

 ## Getting started
 Just add every file of the **classes/** folder to your project.

-This is a really simple set of classes, ready to use, just import **DMRESTRequest**, and **NSString+TotalEscaping** in your project, import **DMRESTRequest.h**  where you wan to make requests and you're done.
+This is a really simple set of classes, ready to use, just import **DMRESTRequest** where you wan to make requests and you're done.

 ## Code example
 You will find more detailled examples in the project...

-### using block method
+### using block based methods

-	//Block method, short method without using the delegate.
+	//Block bsed method, short method without using the delegate.
     DMRESTRequest *blockrestRequest = [[DMRESTRequest alloc]initWithMethod:@"GET"
                                                             ressource:@"self"
                                                                 parameters:@{@"user": @"Dimillian"}];